Introduction to Splines

 Splines in Carbon

 The spline drawing capability is not fully developed at this time.
-Many features, such as degrees, specifying pens and curvature, and the GUI interface to interactively create splines, are missing.
+Many features, such as degrees, specifying pens, and the GUI interface to interactively create splines, are missing.

 {